HighSchoolHacking/GLS/docs/Design/Classes/This.md

 `this`

-Outputs the keyword the language uses to refer to itself.
+Outputs the keyword the an object in a language uses to refer to itself.

 ## Usage